TechWorkRamblings

 2021-05-01 00:00

-#ramblings #tech #blog #work
+#ramblings #blog #tech #work

 Most engineers aren't using all the new shiny tools.
 Most are quietly coming to work every day, writing code in tried and true ways, and getting things done.